Back to: Home

 How do I decide my payrolling benefits setting, and do my P11D?

-Payrolling benefits & P11D's4:22
+Payrolling benefits & P11D's4:44

 "How do I decide my payrolling benefits setting, and do my P11D?"

-Payrolling benefits is HMRC's new, and recommended approach to simplifying the tax administration of benefits in kind.
+Payrolling benefits is HMRC's new, and recommended approach to simplifying the tax administration of benefits-in-kind.

 To set a pay batch's "Payrolling benefits" option: